 Although most people are careful to anchor away from coral reefs and seagrass beds, accidents do happen.
 Anchor setting, anchor dragging, and chain dragging in high-use anchorages is a problem in Elizabeth Harbour and can destroy seagrass beds over time.
 Once uprooted, seagrass can take up to 7 years to recover.
 In areas where water clarity is diminished by algal blooms or sedimentation, restoration can be very slow.
-The new moorings in Gaviota Bay provide an alternative to anchoring and greatly reduce the impact to seagrass in the area that is vital habitat for turtles, conch, and many juvenile fish species.
+Moorings provide an alternative to anchoring and greatly reduce the impact to seagrass in the area that is vital habitat for turtles, conch, and many juvenile fish species.

 Is pumping out required by law in Elizabeth Harbour?

 It is illegal to dump sewage in the coastal waters of The Bahamas.
 Although, there is no specific law applicable to boat sewage discharge, the Environmental Health Services Act (Chapter 232) clearly states that direct discharge is an illegal activity and persons guilty of an offence may be fined up to $1000.00.
 Therefore, while in Elizabeth Harbour, you are required to use your holding tank.
 If you do not want to leave the harbour and travel offshore to pumpout, the pumpout service is a convenient way to empty your holding tank without breaking the law and harming the environment.